 The most common type of Wedding Insurance is Wedding Liability Insurance.
-This is often required by the venue to protect the wedding couple in case of claims resulting from property damage or injury that occur during the event.
+This is often required by the venue to protect the wedding couple in case they are liable for claims resulting from property damage or injury that occur during the event.

 There are a few types of Wedding Insurance policies that you could look into to protect you on your big day.
 But, it is very rare that any policy will cover cancelled wedding expenses due to change of mind or cold feet.